-Hi @BQS - The default currency for all expenses added to your account is set by the primary company policy.
+Hi @BQS - The default currency for all expenses added to your account is set by the primary group policy.

-To go to this section of the company policy editor, go to Settings > Policies > [Policy Name] > Reports and then change the Report Output Currency.
+To go to this section of the group policy editor, go to Settings > Policies > Group > [Policy Name] > Reports > Report Basics and then change the Report Output Currency.

-(If you are not shared on a policy, you can change your default currency under Settings > Your Account.
+(If you are not on a group policy, you can change your default currency under Settings > Policies > Individual > [Policy Name] > Reports > Report Basics.
 Please note that the currency selected here will be overridden should you begin reporting on a policy.)

 Additionally, if your receipt has the currency code or symbol for another currency on it when you upload it, our system will populate the merchant, date, and amount using that currency rather than a default set in your account.

 Hi Sheena, there is a way to define the currency output format? in some case the system shows USD in other U$D. How I can define a single format?
 Thanks.

 Hi @MarioPalma, hope you're having a great week.

 Would you be able to share with me where you've seen "U$D" used in Expensify?
 I don't believe I've ever seen this before and I bet my team would like to take a closer look.